-Choosing the right technology to build your company website is always difficult since you always have to find the sweet spot between the cost of deployment, quality and ease of subsequent updates.
+Choosing the right technology to build your business website is always difficult since you always have to find the sweet spot between the cost of deployment, quality and ease of subsequent updates.
 In order to meet the needs of small and large enterprises, we embarked to design a Drupal 8-based Droopler distribution.
 Why is it worth taking it for a spin?

 1. Cost optimisation

-The main benefit resulting from this approach is a different cost structure of the developed website.
+The main benefit resulting from this approach is a different cost structure of the website.
 Why?
 Because the client pays mostly for customisation of a working solution to their explicit needs.
 This approach also enables splitting web development into several phases, comprising content development and deployment of a minimal version first, followed by customisation.
 This is a perfect choice for companies that cannot afford any major investments at a given time.

 2. Customisation options